fredm23579/sql-employee-tracker/README.md

 DB_USER=your_username
 DB_PASSWORD=your_password
 ```
-3. Start the application by running `npm start` in your terminal.
-This will launch the command-line interface and allow you to interact with the employee database.
+3. Start the application by running `node index.js` in your terminal.
+4. Use the command-line interface to interact with the application and manage the employee database.
-4. Use the menu options to view and manage departments, employees, and roles.
-For example, you can use the `View all departments` option to see a list of all departments in the company, or the `Add a department` option to create a new department.
-5. When you're finished, you can exit the application by typing `quit` at the prompt.

-That's it!
-With these steps, you should be able to get started with this Node.js project and start managing your company's employee database.
+Note: Before you start, make sure you have a MySQL server running on your local machine and that you have created the necessary database and tables using the schema and seed files in the `db` directory.